campg2j003/esv-bible-shortcode-for-wordpress/readme.txt

 == Changelog ==

+= 1.1.8 =
+* In esv_shortcode_options_validate added code to replace a couple of options that vanished from my site and caused index errors.
+I don't know why they disappeared, but this should be safer anyway.
+We also check to see if keys exist in $input before copying them to $options.
+* Changed max WordPress version to 5.2.4.

 = 1.1.7 =
 * Function expire_seconds now removes the multiplier character before multiplying.
 This began giving an error.